Shashanksnraj/ReleaseGates/readme.md

    ![VSTS Demo Generator](images/monitor_details.png)

-1. Open the Options for all gates section and specify the timeout and the sampling interval.
-For this example,
+1. Expand the **Evaluation options** and specify the timeout and the sampling interval.

     ![VSTS Demo Generator](images/gates-05.png)

-    The sampling interval and timeout work together so that the gates will call their functions at suitable intervals, and reject the deployment if they don't all succeed during the same sampling interval and within the timeout period.
+    The sampling interval and timeout work together so that the gates will call their functions at suitable intervals and reject the deployment if they don't succeed during the same sampling interval within the timeout period.

 ### Update Release Task

 1. In this release definition, we have two environments viz.
 Canary Environment & Production.
-Click on Canary environment to update the tasks
+Click on Canary Environment to update the tasks

    ![VSTS Demo Generator](images/canary_env.png)

-1. Each stage has a single task which will publish the package to Azure Web app.
+1. Each environment has a single task which will publish the package to Azure Web App.
 Let us update the Azure web app details.

    ![VSTS Demo Generator](images/canary_release.png)

-1. Update the tasks in Prod environment and save.
+1. Update the tasks in Production environment and save.

    ![VSTS Demo Generator](images/prod_release.png)

 ### Create New Release

-1. Click on Release and Create release.
+1. Click on **Release** and **Create release**.

    ![VSTS Demo Generator](images/release.png)

    ![VSTS Demo Generator](images/release1.png)

 1. Go to Release logs to see the progress.
-We will see Query Work Items failing.
-Which indicates there are active bugs, these bugs should be closed in-order to proceed further.
+We will see Query Work Items have failed in delay before evaluation, which indicates there are active bugs.
+These bugs should be closed in-order to proceed further.
 Next sampling time will be after 5 minutes.

    ![VSTS Demo Generator](images/log1.png)